Recycling…It’s Not the Oldest Profession, But It’s Certainly Right Up There

 They are led by a new breed of young and well-educated business people who also understand the “fundamental truth.”
 At the same time and alongside the complications of global trade and the movement of scrap metal, their education and resources are enabling them to apply new technologies and innovations within the framework of the many sophisticated technical, environmental, and business policies and practices which are now in play.

 With all of the geopolitical and socioeconomic changes in the world today, one could speculate that we might find ourselves in a similar-to-wartime environment.
 A renaissance of industrialization and re-emergent manufacturing in North America and elsewhere based on protectionism and huge commitments of money to infrastructure spending.

-If this is the case, and government policy turns from trade to, for example, rebuilding America with American workers, American manufacturing and American products, then recycling will surely have a major role to play in providing the raw material input necessary for the successful deployment of infrastructure redevelopment spending on the enormous scale that is being touted.
+If this is the case, and government policy turns from trade to, for example, rebuilding America with American workers, American manufacturing, and American products, then recycling will surely have a major role to play in providing the raw material input necessary for the successful deployment of infrastructure redevelopment spending on the enormous scale that is being touted.

 Our Relatively Short History

-Our quarter century plus year history at Peel Scrap Metal has followed the traditional developmental path through generations.
+Our quarter-century-plus-year history at Peel Scrap Metal has followed the traditional developmental path through generations.

-We understand the fundamental truth as reflected in our tag line New Life For Old Metals.
+We understand the fundamental truth as reflected in our tagline New Life For Old Metals.

-What makes us rather unique in the recycling industry is our desire to work with our customers on an individual basis and bring our industry into the communities we serve to make metal recycling both accessible to and rewarding for individuals, as well as a number of trades and industry at large.
+What makes us rather unique in the recycling industry is our desire to work with our customers on an individual basis and bring our industry into the communities we serve to make metal recycling both accessible to and rewarding for individuals, as well as a number of trades and industries at large.